-London — The risk of a no-deal British exit from the EU has increased Wednesday following the decisive defeat of the government's proposed Brexit deal Tuesday in parliament, boosting the potential impact on key commodities.
+London — The risk of a no-deal British exit from the EU increased Tuesday following the defeat of the Prime Minister Theresa May's proposed Brexit deal in parliament, boosting the potential impact on key commodities.

 Receive daily email alerts, subscriber notes & personalize your experience.Register Now